Assessing the dynamical assumptions in Tsirelson inequality tests of non-classicality in harmonic oscillators: Heuristic Notions of Uniform Precession

 It is quite striking that the quantum dwell time agrees with the classical result and yet Tsirelson violations still occur.
 In fact, Ref. \cite{precessions} considered alternatives to the Tsirelson scheme with a greater number of measurement times during a period and found that quantum violations faded away as the number of measurement times was increased (limiting to the dwell time result which has no quantum violations).
 This perspective motivates viewing the Tsirelson quantity as a Riemann sum approximation to the dwell time integral.
 Upon performing such an analysis (see Appendix \ref{sec: prob currents}), we have found that the Tsirelson quantity is related to the probability density current, $J(x,t)=\operatorname{Im}\left(\psi^*\partial_x \psi\right)$, at the origin:

 where $\tau$ is some time on the interval $[0,2\pi]$, as the result was obtained using the mean value theorem.
-Thus, we see that the dependence of $\langle A \rangle$ upon the average dwell time drops out, since $\langle \hat T(2\pi)\rangle$ assumes the classical value, and we see that the Tsirelson violation is fundamentally rooted in the larger-than-classical probability current at the origin.
+Thus, we see that the dependence of $\langle A \rangle$ upon the average dwell time drops out, since $\langle T(2\pi)\rangle$ assumes the classical value, and we see that a Tsirelson violation necessitates a `large' (i.e. $>1/2\pi$) probability current at the origin.
+Consequently, this relation restricts the choice of violating states.
+Conversely, Eq. \ref{eq: tsirelson current connection} provides a condition guaranteeing Tsirelson satisfaction.
+Specifically, if $|J(0,\tau)|\leq 1/2\pi$ for all $\tau\in[0,2\pi]$, then $|\langle A\rangle|\leq 1$.
+In Appendix \ref{sec: prob currents}, we also consider classicalisations of the quantum phase-space distribution and the resulting classical probability current.
+These classicalised currents were consistently lower than the corresponding quantum currents, indicating a connection to the above condition on Tsirelson satisfaction.